curl/curl/docs/INTERNALS.md

   list when an individual `Curl_easy`'s transfer has completed.

   `->hostcache` points to the name cache.
 It is a hash table for looking up name to IP.
-The nodes have a limited life time in there and this cache is meant to reduce the time for when the same name is wanted within a short period of time.
+The nodes have a limited lifetime in there and this cache is meant to reduce the time for when the same name is wanted within a short period of time.